 Purchase the foie gras with truffles mixed in already as this will be a more economical way to get these two ingredients together.
 You may wonder too just how little truffle has been added to the pate meat but, its flavor contribution will be unmistakable.

-Many people like to have a little sweet with this luscious savory appetizer, that's where fig jam and ginger bread come into the dish:
+Many people like to have a little sweetness with this luscious savory appetizer, that's where fig jam and gingerbread come into the dish:

 - foie gras with truffles